Silva595/My-DSA-Capstone-Project/README.md

 ## Project Topic: Amazon Product Review Analysis

 ### Project Overview
-This is a Data Analysis project aims at analyzing products and customer review data to generate insight that can guide product improvement, marketing strategies, and customer engagement.
-This project is a detailed Exploratory Data Analysis on Amazon Product Review dataset involving data collection, data cleaning and processing, exploration of analysis and Visualizations.
+This is a Data Analysis project of RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon and as a Junior Data Analyst at the company, Amazon product review data was analyzed.
+Involving data collection, data cleaning and processing, exploration of analysis and Visualizations.

-The goal is to identify trends in pricing, discounts, and customer feedback and engagements through the rating and rating counts by products and category to support data-driven decision-making.
+The aim is to analyze products and customer review data to generate insight that can guide product improvement, marketing strategies, and customer engagement.
+Also to identify trends in pricing, discounts, engagements through the rating and rating counts by products and category to support data-driven decision-making.
 Using Microsoft Excel, the project delivers key performance metrics and visualizations to highlight product performance and customer behavior while further creating new columns and applng several excel functions.
-We proceeded to create a pivot table in order to profer solution to some of the questions.

 ### Data Sources
 The primary source of Data here is Amazon Case Study.xlsx which was provided by the facilitators of the Incubator hub for educational purpose.